-Indonesia is a colourful and exotic country, consisting of a vast archipelago stretching over more than 17,000 islands with an ethnically and culturally diverse population of over 270 million people.
+Indonesia is a colourful and marvellous country consisting of a vast archipelago stretching over more than 17,000 islands with an ethnically and culturally diverse population of over 270 million people.
 Most expats base themselves in the popular tourist hub of Bali or the sprawling metropolis of Jakarta, the country’s capital and economic, cultural and financial centre.

-Rich in natural resources, the country acquires most of its wealth from gas, oil and other mining activities, and most expats moving to Indonesia do so in order to work in these sectors.
-The telecommunications industry and teaching English are other attractions for expats seeking work in Indonesia.
+With plentiful natural resources, the country's economy is largely based around gas, oil and other mining activities, and most expats moving to Indonesia do so in order to work in these sectors.
+Indonesia also has significant agricultural, manufacturing and tourism industries.
+Telecommunications and teaching English are other attractions for expats seeking work in Indonesia.

 Indonesia is an exciting expat destination, but it’s certainly a country that is not without its challenges.
-Obtaining a visa or work permit, for example, can be a frustrating process and one riddled with bureaucracy.
+For example, obtaining a visa or work permit can be a frustrating process riddled with bureaucracy.
 Even more frustrating for expats planning a move to or already living in Indonesia is the fact that the requirements and processes for obtaining a visa change constantly.